jcogs/qiciengine-documentation/en/manual/Sample/Dom.md

 ````

 ### InnerHTML
 The div.innerHTML property.
-The Serializable value determine the innerHTML content to be saved or not.
-If you initilize the div's content in script dynamically, then you can unchecked Serializable option.
+The Serializable value determines the innerHTML content to be saved or not.
+If you initialize the div's content in script dynamically, then you can unchecked Serializable option.
 ````javascript
 node.innerHTML = 'QICI Engine';
 node.serializable = true;